somestudentcoder/sweepline_demonstrator/README.md

 ## Credits ##

-The algorithm implementation in this demonstrator is largely based on Raymond Hill's JavaScript source code - https://github.com/gorhill/Javascript-Voronoi.
+The algorithm implementation in this demonstrator is largely based on [Raymond Hill's JavaScript source code](https://github.com/gorhill/Javascript-Voronoi).
 It was adapted to be used with this demonstrator and saved a lot of work.
 Many thanks to Raymond Hill.

 ## Licence ##